cortext/GeoNames/README.md

 * **postalCodeFormat** : basic patterns of the postal / zip codes

 ## Set up all feature classes
 For those who want all information, you can download, unzip, and build a table with all geonames feature classes.
-This table will have the same structure than cities1000, cities5000 and cities15000, and share some of information that is also listed in these three tables.
+This table have the same structure than cities1000, cities5000 and cities15000, and share some of information that is also listed in these three tables.
 * [download.geonames.org/export/dump/allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip)

 **First 10 feature classes in the allcountries table**